![]() |

 Sketch of vicinity of head qtrs.
 U.S. forces, Snows Pond, Kentucky, September 25, 1862.

-Snow's Pond's on Old Lexington Pike between Walton and Richwood.
+Snow's Pond is on Old Lexington Pike between Walton and Richwood.

 500 Confederate cavalry attack Union